ShadoW-Shinigami/Comfy-PullID-WF/README.md

     - Is Input Format Already Preprocessed - Enabled
 - Trained lora to be used in platform with these settings
     - Trigger either John or Jane depending on gender.
-    - Add manwoman to the metadata depending on gender.
+    - Add man/woman to the metadata depending on gender.
         - Use boy child or girl child if the ages are low

 ### Current Limitations